Making energy transition work.

 Wilhelmshaven hydrogen capital

 STORAG ETZEL GmbH are the biggest independent provider of cavern storage capacity in Germany.
 We are proud to make our contribution to the safety of energy supply and gas grid stability in Germany and Northwestern Europe.
 At Etzel, East Frisia, we are constructing, operating and leasing caverns for the purpose of bulk storage of crude oil and natural gas since 1971.
+We want to position the site for the future and make it H2-ready as part of the H2CAST project.
 The cavern site Etzel is situated on the North German energy hub near Wilhelmshaven, with a connection to the deep water port.

 Our customers are well known energy trading companies as well as Europeans stockpiling organizations.
 A major part of the German oil stockpiling obligation is stored in our caverns here at Etzel.
 Beyond the currently existing 75 caverns, further storage cavities within the Etzel salt dome can be created in total.
 There is an expansion potential up to 99 cavern locations.